educoder/WakefulWeasel/README.md

 ## Start

-Change values in config.json to suit your setup
+Copy config.json.example into config.json and change values in config.json to suit your setup

     node weasel.js